Is your case stuck in administrative process for years? We can help you by completing this form

 Issues with the I-9 procedure

-The I-9 causes several problems for U.S. companies because of the intricate details needed in order not to have an infraction as well as the difficulty to keep track of every single employee.
-Many times, the employees spend a short time working in the U.S. or they enter with little notice so the company doesn’t have enough time to complete it or even run the file through an E-Verify system.
+The I-9 causes several problems for U.S. companies because of the intricate details needed in order not to have an infraction, as well as the difficulty of keeping track of every single employee.
+Many times, the employees spend a short time working in the U.S., or they enter with little notice, so the company doesn’t have enough time to complete it or even run the file through an E-Verify system.

-Another issue employers have when hiring intermittent foreign employees is the timeliness of reverifying their employment authorization which expires while they are out of the country.
-In these instances the employee’s I-9 form would say that they are absent from the country, but this is not always acknowledged.
-The company must continue to track the employee’s next trip into the U.S. so they can reverify the employment.
+Another issue employers have when hiring intermittent foreign employees is the timeliness of reverifying their employment authorization document, which expires while they are out of the country.
+In these instances, the employee’s I-9 form would say that they are absent from the country, but this is not always acknowledged.
+The company must continue to track the employee’s next trip into the U.S. so they can reverify their employment.

 Moreover, companies tend to neglect the verification process of employment eligibility.
-The challenge is that the employees are treated differently as foreign based employees so U.S. requirements are easily overlooked.
+The challenge is that the employees are treated differently as foreign-based employees so U.S. requirements are easily overlooked.
 The issue usually comes up when ICE is conducting an audit and finds something wrong with the company tax records.
-Companies are trying to develop better policies for Human Resources to run so that the number of I-9 and E-Verify violations are decreased.
+Companies are trying to develop better policies for Human Resources to run so that the number of I-9 and E-Verify violations is decreased.

 If you have questions regarding the I-9 process in St. Louis, Missouri, contact us at 314-961-8200 or visit our contact page.